elliothutchinson/elliothutchinson.github.io/web/portfolio/content/pages/cv.md

 Maintained and supported migration of legacy web apps into microservices.
 Supported production releases.
 Mentored junior developers.
+Previously a contractor at Office Depot for 19 months.

 * Lead 3 junior developers through various eCommerce projects that provided technical insight and mentorship
 * Migrated legacy search engine from Endeca to Bloomreach (Java, Go) which increased search responsiveness and relevance